Cetylpyridinium chloride: Medical use

 The National Library of Medicine Toxicology Data Network (TOXNET) reviewed the range of toxicity of CPC and stated "Significant toxicity is rare after exposure to low concentration products that are typically available in the home."

 The fatal dose in humans ingesting cationic detergents has been estimated to be 1 to 3 g.
 Therefore, a person using a typical oral ingestible product that provides 0.25 mg CPC per dose would need to take 4,000 doses at one time to reach the estimated fatal dose range.

 A review found that mouthwashes containing CPC "provide a small but significant additional benefit when compared with toothbrushing only or toothbrushing followed by a placebo rinse" in reducing plaque and gingivitis-inflammation.
 In combination with chlorhexidine and zinc lactate, CPC has been found to be effective in treating halitosis.

-CPC mouthwashes inactivate viruses, including Covid viruses, by breaking their lipid envelope.
+CPC mouthwashes inactivate viruses, including the virus that causes COVID-19, by breaking their lipid envelope.

 Side effects

 Tooth staining

 Cetylpyridinium chloride is known to cause tooth staining in approximately 3 percent of users.
 The Crest brand has noted that this staining is actually an indication that the product is working as intended, as the stains are a result of bacteria dying on the teeth.
 Crest stated that because of the low incidence of staining, there was no need to label Pro-Health mouthwash as a potential tooth stainer.
 However, after numerous complaints and a federal class-action lawsuit, which was later dismissed, the mouthwash now contains a label warning consumers of its potential to stain teeth.